WP-API/WP-API/docs/routes/routes.md

 Requires [authentication](http://wp-api.org/guides/authentication.html)

+Note that the access rules for metadata apply here (see Retrieve Meta for a Post).
+Any submitted data that violates an access rule (e.g. sending serialized data) will result in a 403 error.

 ### Input
 The supplied data should be a Meta object.
 This data can be submitted via a regular HTTP multipart body, with the Meta key and value set with the `data`